We started our small farm in the early 2000s, and by 2010 we had cleared enough land to start a new berry patch.

 The very first batch of Elderberry Apple Shots in 2016 was called Elderberry Apple Syrup, but we changed that up because the FDA requires that "syrup" be a certain thickness.
 Our product isn't thick enough to be called a syrup.
 Bill came up with the idea to call it "Shots."

-If you haven't tried our Elderberry Apple Shots, I encourage you to read our several thousand testimonials (unfortunately we cannot publish testimonials which mention a specific health outcome), and remember that you can return the product to us within 30 days if you are not satisfied.
+If you haven't tried our Elderberry Apple Shots, I encourage you to read our several thousand testimonials (unfortunately we cannot publish testimonials which mention a specific health outcome), and we are so sure that you will love Elderberry Apple Shots that you can return the product to us within 30 days if you are not satisfied -- no questions asked.